kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 - Build things that solve problems that you encounter and piss you off frequently.
 - Solving the so-called 'pain points' or 'frictions'.
 Go outside, don't stop listening to people and learn from them.
 - Be an expert in your own domain.
 Feel its pain.
-Seems to me lots of founders founded company related to their domain on which they have built their career and social capital.
+Seems to me lots of founders founded company related to their domain on which they have built their career and social network.

 ## The Stack